Fibromyalgie et sport : faire de l'exercice en sécurité

 Fibromyalgia is a chronic disease that affects approximately 2 to 4% of the world's population.

-Diagnosing fibromyalgia can be difficult because there is no specific test for this disorder.
-It is usually diagnosed based on patient-reported symptoms and a physical examination, after ruling out other conditions that may cause similar symptoms.
-Management of fibromyalgia generally focuses on symptom management, which may include medications, cognitive and behavioral therapies, and lifestyle modifications, including regular exercise.
+Diagnosing fibromyalgia can be difficult because there is no specific test for the disorder.
+It is usually diagnosed based on the symptoms reported by the patient and a physical exam, after ruling out other conditions that can cause similar symptoms.
+Management of fibromyalgia typically focuses on symptom management, which may include medications, cognitive and behavioral therapies, and lifestyle changes, including regular exercise.

-Fibromyalgia is a condition characterized by a series of symptoms which, although diverse and varied, share a common characteristic: they affect the general well-being of the patient.
-Symptoms of fibromyalgia can be both physical and psychological, making diagnosis more complex.
+Fibromyalgia is a condition characterized by a series of symptoms that, although diverse and varied, share a common characteristic: they affect the patient's general well-being.
+The symptoms of fibromyalgia can be both physical and psychological, which makes the diagnosis more complex.

 The most common symptom of fibromyalgia is widespread pain that affects different parts of the body.
 This pain, often described as a burning or pulling sensation, can vary in intensity and duration, but is usually chronic.